Joao-mello-ferrari/graduation-teachers-tribute/README.md

 ### 2. Set Up Drive Folders

+1. Create a root folder in your Google Drive for all teachers
-1. Create a folder for each teacher with their exact name (case-insensitive):
+2. Inside the root folder, create a folder for each teacher with their exact name (case-insensitive):

    - `cleo`
    - `pedro`
    - `dalmazo`
    - `bicho`
-   - `victor`
+   - `vitor`
    - `berri`
    - `andré`
    - `schvittz`

-2. Make folders publicly accessible:
+3. Make folders publicly accessible:
    - Right-click folder → Share
    - Change to "Anyone with the link"
    - Set permission to "Viewer"